MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-ethernetportfailoversettingdatacomponent.md

 ---
-Description: 'An association used to establish relationships between one instance of an Msvm\_EmulatedEthernetPortSettingData and one or more instances of an Msvm\_EthernetSwitchFeatureSettingData.' ms.assetid: 'A2929D81-ED86-4C5A-9280-276204EDE89B'
+Description: An association used to establish relationships between one instance of an Msvm\_EmulatedEthernetPortSettingData and one or more instances of an Msvm\_EthernetSwitchFeatureSettingData. ms.assetid: A2929D81-ED86-4C5A-9280-276204EDE89B
-title: 'Msvm\_EthernetPortFailoverSettingDataComponent class'
+title: Msvm\_EthernetPortFailoverSettingDataComponent class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_EthernetPortFailoverSettingDataComponent class